The Real Estate M&A and Private Equity Review: Australia

 Real estate private equity managers in Australia comprise a mix of:

-- international private equity and multiple asset class fund managers, including Blackstone Real Estate, Brookfield, ESR, Macquarie Bank, Morgan Stanley Real Estate Investments, KKR and Starwood Capital Group, for whom real estate funds are one of the asset classes that they offer investors; and
+- international private equity and multiple asset class fund managers, including Blackstone Real Estate, Brookfield, ESR, Macquarie Bank, Morgan Stanley Real Estate Investments, KKR and Starwood Capital Group, for whom real estate funds are one of the asset classes which they offer investors; and

 Unlike the global PE firms, Australia's traditional PE firms have generally not expanded their activities into real estate investment, although they are increasingly looking at alternative asset classes with a significant real estate component.

-Real estate private equity managers adopt a variety of approaches to structuring investments depending on the type of asset, the manager's position in the market, the type of investors whose funds are managed and the level of oversight that investors wish to exercise.
+Real estate private equity managers adopt a variety of approaches to structuring investments, depending on the type of asset, the manager's position in the market, the type of investors whose funds are managed and the level of oversight that investors wish to exercise.
 These range from joint ventures, through clubs or syndicates, to the wholesale funds more commonly used for investment in other real estate asset classes.

-Typically, externally managed unit trust structures are used whether the investment vehicle is a joint venture or a wholesale fund, although single-asset investments can also be structured as direct co-ownerships of the underlying real estate assets.
+Typically, externally managed unit trust structures are used whether the investment vehicle is a joint venture, or a wholesale fund, although single-asset investments can also be structured as direct co-ownerships of the underlying real estate assets.
 As for listed REITs, unit trust structures provide flow-through tax treatment where passive assets are held.
 Development activities, where the purpose is to retain the assets within the investment vehicle (rather than, for example, development for sale), generally do not compromise the passive nature of the investments.

-Offshore real estate PE firms typically invest into Australia real estate assets through unit trusts, leveraged corporate structures or (where suitable) direct ownership of underlying assets.
+Offshore real estate PE firms typically invest into Australia real estate assets through unit trusts, leveraged corporate structures, or (where suitable) direct ownership of underlying assets.
 Their offshore fund structures reflect those typical of the jurisdiction where such funds are based.

 i Legal framework and deal structures

-The Corporations Act provides for the trustee of a REIT to be the single entity responsible to investors in relation to the operation of the REIT (in contrast to separate trustee and manager structures used in other jurisdictions).
-In practice, although they retain legal responsibility, trustees will delegate the performance of management functions either to a manager under common ownership with the trustee, or to a third-party manager.
+The Corporations Act provides for the trustee of the REIT to be the single entity responsible to investors in relation to the operation of the REIT (in contrast to separate trustee and manager structures used in other jurisdictions).
+In practice, although they retain legal responsibility, trustees will delegate the performance of management functions either to a manager under common ownership with the trustee, or a third-party manager.

-Registered REITs are subject to a range of requirements under the Corporations Act, including as to fundraising, takeovers and other control transactions, financial reporting and related-party transactions.
+Registered REITs are subject to a range of requirements under the Corporations Act, including as to fund raising, takeovers and other control transactions, financial reporting and related party transactions.
 REITs that are listed on the ASX are also subject to the ASX's listing rules.
-These include rules providing for continuous disclosure of materially price-sensitive information, rules relating to corporate governance, and rules restricting investor dilution, related-party transactions and significant changes in the nature or scale of activities without appropriate investor approvals.
+These include rules providing for continuous disclosure of materially price sensitive information, rules relating to corporate governance, and rules restricting investor dilution, related-party transactions and significant changes in the nature or scale of activities without appropriate investor approvals.